Bible lesson that shows kids the real meaning of

 fine-tipped markers, and joke books.)
 Read aloud Proverbs 15:15.

-Ask: Who are some people you know who are going through a difficult
+Ask: Who are some people you know who are going through a

-them have happy hearts.
+people to help them have happy hearts.

 Have kids decorate their jars with paint pens.
 Then have them